BatchHeader/Password-Generator/README.md

 PHP Password Generator
 ======================

-*Simple PHP password generator*

-This is a single file password generator.
+This is a simple single php file password generator.
 It uses the Bootstrap 3.2.0 CDN for responsive styling.

 How to
 -------